Sherlock-Holo/ring_io/README.md

 # ring_io

-a io_uring io library, expand ust std File, TcpStream etc, which implement AsRawFd
+an async io library, based on io_uring